 Suppose I offered to give you either $1000 in June 2006 or $150 every June for the next 10 years, starting in 2007.
 Which offer is worth more?
 How would you figure this out?
 The answer is: by calculating discounted cash flows.

 Discounted Cash Flow or DCF analysis is one of the first things taught in finance class in an MBA program.
-It’s a natural consequence of the , which states essentially that a dollar today is not worth the same as a dollar in the future.
+It’s a natural consequence of the time value of money, which states essentially that a dollar today is not worth the same as a dollar in the future.
 Discounted Cash Flow analysis is most commonly used to value a project or company (or lottery payout, as in the simple example above) using a discount rate or weighted average cost of capital, also abbreviated as WACC.
 (Did I forget to mention finance is big on acronyms?)

 Determining an appropriate discount rate or WACC can get complicated, so for now, we’ll just simplify it and call it a percentage rate that we use to “discount” future cash flows to the present.
 For example, if you earned $100 every year, you can imagine that the $100 you earn 10 years from now won’t be worth the same as the $100 you earn this year.
 Inflation, the return you could be getting on the $100 during that time, risk, all sorts of aspects can play into evaluating what $100 in 2016 is worth in 2006.

 If you’re working in corporate finance, chances are Treasury or some other official department has dictated an “official” cost of capital to use in your analysis.
 On this site, when I calculate Experiments in Finance’s NPV each month, I choose to use an annual rate of 5% as my discount rate, remembering to change this to its the monthly equivalent rate since I’m calculating monthly cash flows.
 My reasoning is that the cash flows for this project aren’t large, and a comparable activity of similar risk might be to put the money in a saving’s account instead.
 This is one of those situations where finance is more like art than science.
-You could argue ’til you were blue in the face about what the “right” cost of capital to use should be, but in the end it may not matter too much, especially if you conduct a using different rates.
+You could argue ’til you were blue in the face about what the “right” cost of capital to use should be, but in the end it may not matter too much, especially if you conduct a sensitivity analysis using different rates.

 Let’s get back to talking about DCFs.
 Discounted cash flow analysis essentially takes the cash flows for each period and discounts them back to the current moment.
 So, suppose we have cash flows of $100 starting next year for the next 10 years, and our discount rate is 8%.
 Then what we’re calculating looks like the following: